We all have recurring data analyses that we run on our sites, campaigns and shops.

 Every Recipe is baked with the same 3 elements:

-Your team ultimately interacts with data in Data Studio or Sheets, but you’re also welcome to crack open the raw data in Google BigQuery.
+Ultimately, your team interacts with data visualizations, but you’re also welcome to crack open the raw data in Google BigQuery.

 In our opinion, having access to your own raw data (in BigQuery) is an absolute must.
 Many data analysis platforms provide you with end results, but not access to your raw data to run your own ad hoc analysis.